 Heating Seasonal Performance Factor (HSPF)*

 HSPF is the rating utilized to measure the energy efficiency of the heating part of your heat pump over one heating season.
 A higher HSPF rating indicates that the system is operating at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with peak efficiency.

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the greater the SEER rating, the greater the efficiency.
 Today, the federal minimum for new systems is 13 SEER, and as technology continues to develop, the top rating continues to go higher, providing you with systems that can cool more efficiently and are better for the environment.
 You can also expect to see a dip in energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**

 For heating systems that operate with gas or oil, AFUE is the rating that you should be on the lookout for.
 It alludes to the amount of heat that your system provides for every dollar you spend on fuel.
 So if you have a system that has a high AFUE rating, it is wasting less fuel throughout its conversion process, which means savings for you year after year.
 There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.

 ENERGY STAR® Certification

-Of course there are more ratings we could speak about, but these are a few of the most common HVAC energy efficiency ratings that we get questions about at Comfort Masters Service Experts.
-If you have any questions about the right system or efficiency level for your home, feel free to give us a call at or schedule an appointment online with one of our pros.
+Of course there are more ratings we could cover, but these are a few of the most common HVAC energy efficiency ratings that we get questions about at Comfort Masters Service Experts.
+If you have any questions about the right system or efficiency level for your home, feel free to give us a call at 847-250-6729 or schedule an appointment online with one of our experts.